moinwiki/moin/docs/man/moin.rst

 builtin server and you'll have moin running!
 This is a shortcut for invoking :program:`moin moin`.

-:program:`moin help` will give a list of available subcommands.
+:program:`moin --help` will give a list of available subcommands.

 :program:`moin <subcommand> --help` will give help for some subcommand.